 Seaboard Station Restaurant

 If you’re ready for a lunch break and want to stay on theme, head over to the Seaboard Station Restaurant.
 This eatery is a converted Victorian home with railroad-themed walls.
 The best option is the buffet and locals say the fried chicken is among the best in the South.
+Bonus tip: Take a trip to Seaboard Brewing in Matthews right outside of Charlotte and taste beers named after the railroad, like Silver Meteor IPA and Tidewater Red.

 National Railroad Museum & Hall of Fame